 What God commands Christians regarding alcohol is to avoid drunkenness (Ephesians 5:18).
 The Bible condemns drunkenness and its effects (Proverbs 23:29-35).
 Christians are also commanded to not allow their bodies to be “mastered” by anything (1 Corinthians 6:12; 2 Peter 2:19).
 Drinking alcohol in excess is undeniably addictive.
 Scripture also forbids a Christian from doing anything that might offend other Christians or encourage them to sin against their conscience (1 Corinthians 8:9-13).
 In light of these principles, it would be extremely difficult for any Christian to say he is drinking alcohol in excess to the glory of God (1 Corinthians 10:31).

-Alcohol, consumed in small quantities, is neither harmful nor addictive.
-In fact, some doctors advocate drinking small amounts of red wine for its health benefits, especially for the heart.
+Alcohol, consumed in small quantities, is neither harmful nor addictive for most people—the exception being those who struggle with addiction.
+Some doctors advocate drinking small amounts of red wine for its health benefits, especially for the heart.
 Consumption of small quantities of alcohol is a matter of Christian freedom.
 Drunkenness and addiction are sin.
-However, due to the biblical concerns regarding alcohol and its effects, due to the easy temptation to consume alcohol in excess, and due to the possibility of causing offense and/or stumbling of others, it is often best for a Christian to abstain from drinking alcohol.
+However, due to the biblical concerns regarding alcohol and its effects, due to the easy temptation to consume alcohol in excess, and due to the possibility of causing a brother to stumble, it is often best for a Christian to abstain from drinking alcohol.